taylornyquist/weather-dashboard/README.md

 * Boostrap Grid

  ## Known Issues/Future Enhancements
-* Future feature could include geolocating users city
+* Future feature could include geolocating the user's city location
 * Previously searched cities appear in all lowercase, future enhancement could have uppercase first letter of word in city name
 * App could be more responsive to differing screen sizes